inet-framework/inet/showcases/general/parsim/doc/index.rst

 .. **TODO** each partition/process has its own simulation time

-To parallelize/partition a simulation model, the modules in the network are assigned to one of the partitions.
+To partition a simulation model, all modules in the network are assigned to one of the partitions.
 The main limitation in partitioning is that only messages can be passed between partitions, i.e. no direct sends or method calls.
 Thus global modules, such as network configurators, radio medium and visualizer modules need to be included multiple times in the network, one for each partition that needs them.

 ..
 Thus global modules, such as network configurators, radio medium and visualizer modules multiple instances of need to be included